wp-plugins/google-sitemap-generator/readme.txt

 = My question isn't even answered there =

-Please post your question at the [WordPress support forum](http://wordpress.org/tags/google-sitemap-generator?forum_id=10) and tag your post with "google-sitemap-generator".
+Please see the different [support options](http://www.arnebrachhold.de/projects/wordpress-plugins/google-xml-sitemaps-generator/plugin-support/) to get more information.

 = What's new in the latest version? =